Caper Byron Bay Food and Culture Festival

 The four-day festival is a foray through Byron Shire’s food, drink, music, wellness, art, community, and entertainment, through a cluster of ticketed and free community events and exhibitions.
 Caper will be scattered from beach to hinterland, from morning through night, in restaurants, breweries, businesses and iconic landmarks, with Byron Town as its epicentre.

-We welcome all who love Byron, from locals to those travelling through - this is a chance to unite in an annual event which pays a toast to the unique Rainbow Region.
+This is a chance to unite in an annual event which pays a toast to the unique Rainbow Region.

 Actively welcomes people with access needs.